Pullmaster Documentation

 @pullmasterai assign | Selects a reviewer, requests their review on GitHub, and posts an explanation comment. |

 Commands are case-insensitive and only work on pull request comments (not regular issues).
+They run only when you post a new comment — editing an existing comment will not trigger them.

 What Pullmaster Considers